thomasmikava/popurelate/README.md

 But this works quite differently.
 Instead of filtering out books that have premiumMember users as authors, it will filter out the users collections.
 In the end, mongoose will still return max 5 books but if the author is not a premium member, populated value will be null.
 Thus, you will get 5 books which will have `author` property populated only if corresponding user is a premium member.

 This is not what we wanted.
-We wanted 5 books which have premium member authors.
+We wanted 5 in-stock books which have premium member authors.

 This is where `popurelate` comes handy.